Federated Causal Representation Learning in State-Space Systems for Decentralized Counterfactual Reasoning: Preliminaries

 \textbf{Structural Causal Models (SCMs).} In a causal system, we represent interdependencies among variables using a \textit{causal graph}, where nodes correspond to variables and directed edges encode direct causal influence.
 For any variable $X$, we denote by $\mathrm{Pa}(X)$ the set of its parent nodes.
 We then distinguish between two types of variables: \textbf{(1)} \textit{Exogenous variables} ($U$) are determined outside the system being modeled.
 They capture background factors, noise, or unobserved influences not explained by the model itself. \textbf{(2)} \textit{Endogenous variables} ($H$) are determined within the system by structural equations.
 Structural assignments $E$ generate each endogenous variable $H$ from its parents $\mathrm{Pa}(H)$ in the causal graph and an associated exogenous variable $U$ such that, $ H := E(\mathrm{Pa}(H),U)$.
 A structural causal model (SCM) specifies an ordered triplet $\langle U,H,E \rangle$, providing a principled way to infer causal relationships in a system.

-\textbf{Intervention.} An intervention, denoted by $\mathrm{do}(u = u'),\; u \in U$, is an experiment performed by replacing the structural assignment of $u$ with the constant $u'$ and leaving all other assignments unchanged. \cite{pearl2009causality}'s Abduction-Action-Prediction (AAP) scheme given below, provides a principled approach to infer the consequence of intervention:\\ \textbf{(1) Abduction:} infer latent quantities from past observations; \textbf{(2) Action:} encode the intervention by modifying the relevant structural assignment(s); \textbf{(3) Prediction:} propagate the intervened model forward to obtain interventional outcomes.
+\textbf{Intervention.} An intervention, denoted by $\mathrm{do}(u = u'),\; u \in U$, is an experiment performed by replacing the structural assignment of $u$ with the constant $u'$ and leaving all other assignments unchanged. \cite{pearl2009causality}'s Abduction-Action-Prediction (AAP) scheme given below, provides a principled approach to infer the consequence of intervention: \begin{enumerate}[leftmargin=*, itemsep=0.5pt, topsep=1pt] \item \textbf{Abduction:} infer latent quantities from past observations \item \textbf{Action:} encode the intervention by modifying the relevant structural assignment(s) \item \textbf{Prediction:} propagate the intervened model forward to obtain interventional outcomes. \end{enumerate}

 Predicting the consequence of intervention is the key to answering counterfactual questions such as, ``\textit{what would $h \in H$ have been under a different value of $u$?}''.
 A common way to quantify such effects is via the \emph{average treatment effect} (ATE), defined as follows: